ionic-team/ionic-docs/docs/angular/build-options.md

 **Benefits**

 1. Enables treeshaking so the final build output only includes the code necessary to run your app which reduces overall build size.
-2. Avoids the use of `NgModule`s to streamline the development experience and make your code easier to understand.
+2. Avoids the use of NgModules to streamline the development experience and make your code easier to understand.
 3. Allows developers to also use newer Angular features such as [ESBuild](https://angular.io/guide/esbuild).

 **Drawbacks**